 - Selling your products through Amazon 1P could be the most price efficient option for your brand.

 - You’re basically free of inventory risk and possible listing disciplinary measures.

 - In a 1P relationship, Amazon has the control to sell your product at any price they see fit, even if it’s below your established Minimum Advertising Price (MAP).

 - You may lose profit margins to Amazon with a 1P relationship.
 (Learn the true costs of Amazon 1P.)

 - Amazon will pay you less frequently than in a 3P relationship.

 - You will have little control over availability of inventory on Amazon at any given time.

 - Amazon can drop you as a 1P seller at any time.

-Many brands choose to sell on Amazon in a 1P relationship so they do not have to manage most of the logistics and simply prefer Amazon to do it.
-In addition, having a well-trusted brand sell your product is another top consideration in a 1P seller relationship.
+Many brands choose to sell on Amazon in a 1P relationship so they don’t have to manage most of the logistics—they simply prefer Amazon to do it.
+Another big benefit is having a well-trusted brand selling and somewhat representing your products.

 3P Pros and Cons